 Due to ethical concerns about the use of in vivo testing methods, the European Commission is encouraging the sunscreen industry to increase efforts in developing in vitro testing methods for the protection against both UVB and UVA radiation.

-The UVB and UVA sunscreen ratings provide the necessary information for labeling of sunscreen products so that consumers have a better understanding about which products offer the best protection.
-Although category and labeling descriptions vary slightly between countries, Australia/New Zealand, the European Union and the United States are closely aligned.
+The UVB and UVA sunscreen ratings provide the necessary information for labelling of sunscreen products so that consumers have a better understanding about which products offer the best protection.
+Although category and labelling descriptions vary slightly between countries, Australia/New Zealand, the European Union and the United States are closely aligned.

 |Category Label||Mean SPF||Label SPF||Broad Spectrum Claim|